ericclack/python-text-adventure/README.md

 # python-text-adventure
-Tutorial for Python: an text adventure game (no graphics) so should work well in envs like Replit.com
+Tutorial for Python: a text adventure game (no graphics) so should work well in envs like Replit.com

 Read the tutorial:
 https://python-text-adventure.readthedocs.io/en/latest/